 - willing to listen, learn new skills and be a healthy role model

-What are the Benefits of Becoming a Leader?
+What are the benefits of becoming a volunteer with Self-Management BC?

 - learn facilitation skills